ACT — Trinsic

 Perspective

 The observing self.
 The part of you that has witnessed every experience you have ever had, without being defined by any of them.
-This vantage point is always available, always stable, even when inner content is chaotic.
+This vantage point is always available, always stable.

 Knowing Values